SenseNet/docs.sensenet.com/content/api-docs/querying/09-multiple-predicates.md

 <tab category="querying" article="query-multiple-predicates" example="or" />

 The `AND` operator matches documents where both terms exist anywhere in the text or fields of a single document.
-To search for event that have the type demo or meeting in the field EventType, use this query:
+To search for event that have the type demo and meeting in the field EventType, use this query:

 <tab category="querying" article="query-multiple-predicates" example="and" />